AdobeDocs/commerce-php/src/pages/developer/cache/page/private-content.md

 # Private content

-Since private content is specific to individual users, it is reasonable to handle it on the clientå.
+Since private content is specific to individual users, it is reasonable to handle it on the client.

 Use our [customer-data](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Customer/view/frontend/web/js/customer-data.js) JS library to store private data in local storage, invalidate private data using customizable rules, and synchronize data with the backend.